Symptoms

 - Ginger tea or ginger supplements may help

-Difficulty passing stools or having fewer bowel movements than usual.
+What it is: Difficulty passing stools or fewer bowel movements than usual.
+Slower digestion means more water is absorbed, resulting in harder stools.

 - Increase fiber intake gradually (fruits, vegetables, whole grains)